Location: BARC-East, Bldg. 580, Powder Mill Rd., Beltsville, MD

 Fax: (301) 313-9232

-The laboratory is a key component of the PPQ National Plant Pathogen Laboratory Accreditation Program (NPPLAP).
-Beltsville is responsible for proficiency test panel development, delivery, and first-level evaluation of proficiency tests conducted by scientists who perform diagnostics on behalf of PPQ using CPHST-validated methods.
-The laboratory is committed to quality in biochemical and molecular diagnostics, and is proficiency tested in the operation of diagnostic methods.
-Beltsville staff conduct outreach to the plant pathology diagnostic community by providing technical support to scientists within the National Plant Pathogen Diagnostic Network (NPDN), PPQ port and regional identifiers, and the state departments of agriculture in the detection of regulatory plant pathogens by providing protocols, hands-on laboratory training, and troubleshooting for PPQ validated diagnostics.
+The laboratory is also a key component of the PPQ National Plant Protection Laboratory Accreditation Program (NPPLAP).
+Beltsville Laboratory is responsible for proficiency test panel development, validation, and delivery to laboratories who perform diagnostics on behalf of PPQ using CPHST-validated methods.
+The laboratory is also provider of validated diagnostic controls to the National Plant Diagnostic Network (NPDN).
+Beltsville staff routinely conducts outreach to the plant pathology diagnostic community by providing technical support to scientists within the NPDN, PPQ port and regional identifiers, and state departments of agriculture in the detection of regulatory plant pathogens by providing protocols, hands-on laboratory training, and troubleshooting for PPQ validated diagnostics.
 Beltsville scientists also contribute their expertise by serving as members of scientific groups and committees.